 For example, the grudge is based on instances such as examples and information, which are instantaneously resolved.

-Or, if you’ve had a lot of news recently about flat crashes, you might think that the chances of death in an aircraft accident are higher than your car crash (even if statistics show otherwise).
+Or, if you’ve had a lot of news recently about flat crashes, you might think that the chances of death in an aircraft accident are higher than in your car crash (even if statistics show otherwise).

-Make a daily habit to consider the mental shortcuts to make a bad decision.
+Make a daily habit to consider the mental shortcuts to making a bad decision.
 You can accept wrong ideas about people or events and you may be able to achieve a little more purpose.

 6. Consider the opposite

 Once you decide to make some truth, you can retain that belief.
 It is a mental principle known as the firmness of faith.
 Instead of making it, it takes more strong evidence to change a belief and you can develop some belief that does not serve you well.

 For example, you can assume that you are a bad public speaker, so you can avoid talking at meetings.
 Or you might believe the relationship is bad, so you stop the date running.